 Notwithstanding any other provisions of the Trust Agreement, the Trustee may make such reasonable regulations as it may deem advisable for any meeting of the Bondholders, in regard to proof of ownership of the Offer Bonds, the appointment of proxies by registered holders of the Offer Bonds, the election of the chairman and the secretary, the appointment and duties of inspectors of votes, the submission and examination of proxies, certificates and other evidence of the right to vote and such other matters concerning the conduct of the meeting as it shall deem fit.
 The elected secretary shall take down the minutes of the meeting, covering all matters presented for resolution by, and the results of the votes cast by, the Bondholders entitled to vote at the meeting and/or the person appointed in writing by a public instrument as proxy or agent by any such Bondholder in accordance with the procedure set forth in Section 11.07 of the Trust Agreement.
-The elected secretary shall immediately provide the Trustee with a copy of the minutes of the meeting which copy shall be made available at any time to the Issuer and all Bondholders upon receipt of written request.
+The elected secretary shall be made available at any time to the Issuer and all Bondholders upon receipt of written request.